 Mr. Pattinson has clearly enjoyed working on something else.
 He lit up when talking about the shoot, mentioning a scene in which a lion had to bite his arm and another where he had to spend hours shoveling horse manure — an unsettling detail given the grimy condition of his fingernails.
 “It feels like everyone is an Oscar winner except me,” he said of the cast and crew.

 The only career advice Hollywood veterans have for Mr. Pattinson is to keep doing what he is doing.
-“Continuing to take different kinds of roles and continuing to take chances will ultimately work,” said Allen Coulter, who directed “Remember Me.”
-“People unwilling to see him as anything but Edward Cullen will eventually be worn down.”
+“Continuing to take different kinds of roles and continuing to take chances will ultimately work,” said Allen Coulter, who directed “Remember Me

 “I hope it doesn’t start looking ridiculous,” Mr. Pattinson said, referring to himself growing older but playing the same character.